alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 ## Major Changes

-* SSL is now required for mail protocols (IMAP, SMTP, POP3) and remote access (FTP, WebDAV).
+* SSL is now required for mail protocols (IMAP, SMTP, POP3) and remote access (FTP, WebDAV) protocols
-* MongoDB and CouchDB databases are being removed.
+* MongoDB and CouchDB databases are removed
-* MariaDB has been updated to version 10.11.
+* MariaDB has been upgraded to version 10.11
-* PostgreSQL has been updated to version 16.
+* PostgreSQL has been upgraded to version 16

 ## SSL Encryption Required for Mail and Remote Access

 SSL encryption is now mandatory for connecting to the following protocols:

-* Mail (IMAP, SMTP, POP3)
+* Mail: IMAP, SMTP, POP3
-* Remote access (FTP and WebDAV)
+* Remote access: FTP and WebDAV

 This does not apply to your websites, which are still accessible without encryption (although you can choose to [force encryption](https://help.alwaysdata.com/fr/s%C3%A9curit%C3%A9/ssl-tls/rediriger-http-vers-https/)).